“Well-crafted program notes help captivate audiences.”

 All too often, though, audiences are greeted by printed programs that serve as little more than sterile playlists, sometimes supplemented by tiresome descriptions of the music they’ll hear.

-6 Steps to Better Program Notes
+Six Steps to Better Concert Program Notes

 1. Write Your Own

 It takes time to compose effective program notes, but it’s worth the effort because only we can say why we choose certain music, what it means to us, and how we compiled a particular program.
-Our writing then helps communicate our artistic identities.
+Our writing then helps to communicate our artistic identities.

 What’s more, we can make use of our writings for years, both in programs and online.